-The Sales and Use Tax (also referred to as a one-percent Local Option Sales Tax or L.O.S.T.) represents approximately 23.0% of total budgeted revenue.
-In contrast to the property tax, one benefit of this revenue source is that the cash flow it generates is fairly consistent.
-In FY 2016, Sales and Use Tax revenue increased to pre economic downturn levels.
-FY 2017, is projected to follow the same trend of increasing revenues.
+The Sales and Use Tax (also referred to as a one-percent Local Option Sales Tax or L.O.S.T.) represents approximately 23.9% of total budgeted revenue in FY 2018.
+In contrast to the property tax, one benefit of this revenue source is that the cash flow it generates is consistent.
+Starting in FY 2015, Sales and Use Tax revenue has been increasing steadily at an average rate of 6%.
+The 2.1% increase projected for FY 2018 is consistent with the guideline of conservatively estimating revenue sources.